 WHEELS UP Frequently Asked Questions (FAQ)

 How much does the BRC cost?
 An “open registration” class of 4-6 students is $270 per person.
 Semi-private “two person” and private “solo” classes are also available, but at higher cost.

 Do I need to provide my own Motorcycle for the BRC?
 “Wheels Up” will provide clean, professionally maintained, late model motorcycles (250cc) for use in the BRC.

 What kind of Personal Protective Equipment (PPE) is required for the class?
 All students are responsible, and required, to wear at a minimum while riding on the range: ¾ coverage or full face helmet meeting DOT standards, protective eyewear (sunglasses and/or helmet visors are permitted), long sleeves, sturdy long pants, full fingered gloves, and sturdy footwear that covers the ankle bones (high-top athletic shoes do not qualify).
 This is a state-mandated requirement for all DMV-licensed training sites, so there will be no exceptions.
 Students should arrive prepared to ride on both class days.
 Any questions regarding specific PPE items can be addressed by an instructor prior to the beginning of class.
 We can provide a limited number of helmets, gloves, and eyewear, though the use of personally owned PPE is preferred.
-There will be a $10 cleaning fee assessed for loaned PPE.

 What about the weather?
 The only weather-related reasons to suspend a class are for safety, such as ice on the range (in any form) or lightning.
 If it simply rains, congratulations – we will teach you to ride in the rain at no extra charge!
 We are even designing a rain simulator to add that element on warm, sunny days if desired.
 Inexpensive rain suits are available at several retail outlets.